mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 4. Would a cryptographic authentication scheme without identity or association with real-world entities provide enough value to meet interesting use cases?
 If so, would the charter prohibition on "[t]racking or assigning reputation to particular bots" need to change?
 5. What is the threshold for being considered a bot?
 E.g., is request rate important?
 Associating with a specific human user in time and/or space?
 6. Are the resource requirements for cryptographic authentication reasonable for these use cases for all types of sites?
 At the meeting, it was asserted that it would disproportionately advantage already well-resourced entities.
+7. What use cases should the group address and not address?
+Why?
-7. Are there alternative approaches to addressing some or all of these use cases?
+8. Are there alternative approaches to addressing some or all of these use cases?
 What properties do they have?

 # IANA Considerations